DiegoAvena/TheUniverseDatabase/README.md

-----WHAT YOU NEED TO HAVE INSTALLED----
+## WHAT YOU NEED TO HAVE INSTALLED

 Python 3.9 or Python 3.8

-Pycharm:
+1. Pycharm:

     If you open the project and it says there is no python interpreter, then do this:

-    1.)
-Either
+    - Either
       Click on add interpreter, and make sure to add it in for either python 3.9 or python 3.8.
       OR
       Click on use Python (version num) if the version is either 3.9 or 3.8

-    2.)
-After creating the new interpreter or setting it up, navigate to the Settings tab (File->Settings if on Windows, and PyCharm->Preferences if on mac), and go to Project, open the dropdown, select Python Interpreter, and add the following packages (if not already present):
+    - After creating the new interpreter or setting it up, navigate to the Settings tab (File->Settings if on Windows, and PyCharm->Preferences if on mac), and go to Project, open the dropdown, select Python Interpreter, and add the following packages (if not already present):